Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: A Fresh Look at RecSys

-The key consideration here is to observe global timeline in the evaluation process.
-The key assumption here is that the system context does not change much within a time window.
-As aforementioned, this evaluation scheme is not problem free, \eg data leakage remains possible.
-However, exactly mimicking real-time setting would lead to a very complex evaluation process, which is less practical in academic research.
-Note that, the timeline scheme is just one of the possible ways to evaluate RecSys in a more practical manner and the scheme might have already been used in some previous studies.
+Lastly, the timeline scheme is just one possible way to evaluate RecSys in a more practical manner and the scheme might have already been used in some previous studies.
+In particular, \citet{TemporalCF2009} conducted experiments on Netflix data with a window size of 7-day and evaluated two recommenders with dynamic modal updating along time.
 There are other data partition schemes that do not lead to data leakage, for example, partition by time point.
 Further, there is also a line of research in RecSys known as incremental learning.
 In this setting, a model learns from past data and predicts future interactions along timeline, by definition.
 The discussion here is to offer a revisit to the batch-oriented train/test offline evaluations that do not consider timeline.

+The key consideration here is to observe global timeline in the evaluation process.
+The key assumption here is that the system context does not change much within a time window.
+As aforementioned, this evaluation scheme is not problem free, \eg data leakage remains possible.
+However, exactly mimicking real-time setting (\ie Setting 1 in Table~\ref{tab:5settings}) would lead to a very complex evaluation process, which is less practical in academic research.
+The timeline scheme described above is a relaxed version of Settings 1 and 2.

+A potential challenge of observing timeline in evaluation is data sparsity in RecSys.
+With timeline in consideration, the cold-start issue becomes a common problem for almost every user.
+Basically, with time in the picture, the user-item interactions are no longer projected to a two-dimensional space (\ie user and item), but a three-dimensional space (\ie user, item, and time).
+This would make the RecSys problem much more complicated and challenging, but could be more interesting as well.
+At the same time, data sparsity could be partially eased if additional information (\eg attributes) are available with users and/or items in the released dataset.
+This also calls for a revisit of dataset release from industry on what information can be released in addition to the user-item interactions, without compromising user privacy.